- Code BIOL6117

 - Areas of interest Cell and Molecular Biology, Plant Science, Biology, Biomedical Science

 This course examines the biology of cells, the basic units of life on Earth.
-The course addresses several central themes in cellular biology, including: the origin and diversity of cells, cellular division and replication, the transport of proteins and other macromolecules within cells, the compartmentalisation of cellular metabolism, the functions of organelles in protists, animals and plants, the cellular basis of differentiation, and signalling between and within cells.
-Students will be exposed to the latest breakthroughs in the field, and learn key cellular biology techniques in practical components of the course.
+The course addresses several central themes in cellular biology, including: the origin and early evolution of cells, cellular division and replication, the transport of proteins and other macromolecules within cells, the compartmentalisation of cellular metabolism, the functions of organelles in protists, animals and plants, the cellular basis of differentiation, and signalling between and within cells.
+Students will be exposed to the latest breakthroughs in the field and learn key cellular biology techniques.
+A unique aspect of the course is a practical component that addresses a research question to which the answer is unknown at the outset of the experiments.
+This practical provides students with an authentic research experience, and enables students to develop valuable skills in data analysis and scientific writing.

 Note: Graduate students attend joint classes with undergraduates but are assessed separately.